PluralKit/PluralKit/docs/content/user-guide.md

 # User Guide

+*:information_source: You can have a space after `pk;`; e.g. `pk;system` and `pk; system` will do the same thing.*

 ## Adding the bot to your server
-If you want to use PluralKit on a Discord server, you must first *add* it to the server in question.
-For this, you'll need the *Manage Server* permission on there.
+If you want to use PluralKit on a Discord server, someone with *Manage Server* permission must first *add* it to the server in question, using this link:

-Use this link to add the bot to your server:

 [https://discord.com/oauth2/authorize?client_id=466378653216014359&scope=bot&permissions=536995904](https://discord.com/oauth2/authorize?client_id=466378653216014359&scope=bot&permissions=536995904)

-Once you go through the wizard, the bot account will automatically join the server you've chosen.
+Once the server manager goes through the setup wizard, the bot account will automatically join the server.
 Please ensure the bot has the *Read Messages*, *Send Messages*, *Manage Messages*, *Attach Files* and *Manage Webhooks* permission in the channels you want it to work in.

-*:information_source: You can have a space after `pk;`; e.g. `pk;system` and `pk; system` will do the same thing.*

 ## System management
 In order to do most things with the PluralKit bot, you'll need to have a system registered with it.
 A *system* is a collection of *system members* that may be used by one or more *Discord accounts*.